Glossary hero image

 4. Aids in Weight Management

-• High fibre intake promotes satiety, while balanced meals help regulate metabolism and prevent overeating.
+• High fiber intake promotes satiety, while balanced meals help regulate metabolism and prevent overeating.

 5. Lowers the Risk of Diabetes